arttnba3/a3bot3/README.md

 - `PluginSystem` : The plugin to control all other plugins
 - `ExamplePlugin` : Only a model of plugin
 - `RepeaterPlugin` : Repeat the message that had been repeated for twice.
 The same message will only be repeated once.
+- `AntiRecallPlugin` : Resend the message that had been recalled. _Fighting against all recalled message!_

 ## _I'd like to develop new plugin..._